randolfly/longitudinal-vibration-modeling-of-hybrid-cable-pulley-systems-with-time-varying-cable-length/README.md

 - `bc`: contains the initial conditions of the ODE
 - `main`: contains the main solve codes, also provide data export and figure illustration generation
-- `ode_full`: the odes of the full model
+- `hybrid_cable_model`: defines the model params and export model types
-- `ode_partial`: the odes of the partial model
+- `ode`: the odes of the model(full model and partial model)
-- `param_1p`: the parameters of 1 pulley case of physical experiment
-- `param_3p`: the parameters of 3 pulley case of physical experiment
-- `param_ideal_1p`: the parameters of 1 pulley case of numberical simulation
-- `param_ideal_3p`: the parameters of 3 pulley case of numberical simulation
 - `post`: generate data from solver results with given sample frequency(20kHz)
-- `util_full`: util functions of full model
-- `util_partial`: util functions of partial model
+- `util`: util functions of the model(full model and partial model)

 **maplesim**